-- If you have a doctor, nurse, or health care team, it is recommended that you call for advice, if you can, before going to the emergency department. - Emergency departments are very full of sick people right now and it is likely that there will be long waits. - Also, it is very likely that people with COVID-19 infection will be there. - If you have no other option, then going to the emergency department may be the only option. - Try and call ahead to see if they have recommendations beforehand.
+- If you have a doctor, nurse, or health care team, it is recommended that you call for advice, if you can, before rushing to the Emergency Department of the hospital. - Emergency Departments are very full of sick people right now and it is likely that there will be long waits. - Also, it is very likely that people with COVID-19 infection will be there. - If you have no other option, then going to the Emergency Department may be the only option. - Try and call ahead to see if they have recommendations beforehand.